 Then I farted and the feeling passed.

 Ok… ok… that was just crass.
 The thing is… I am just not that sappy kind of mom.
-I’ve never been.
+I never have been.
 For years I thought I wasn’t that kind of mom because I started my mom-hood at 19.
-I was too young, too stupid, too caught up in myself to really appreciate all of the sweet little moments and great joys of being a mom.
+I was too young, too stupid, too caught up in myself to really appreciate all of the sweet little moments and great joys of being a mom

 Turns out, age had nothing to do with it.
 I’m just not that kind of mom.

 Sometimes I feel guilty that I’m not sentimental.
-For example there was a post in one of my homeschool groups asking “What do you love about homeschooling” and there were all of these amazing answers about truly getting to watch children grow and learn, and getting to spend time with the kids because their childhoods are such a small fraction of their lives.
-I really felt guilt that while I might *say* that kind of stuff, I really didn’t *feel* it.
+For example, there was a post in one of my homeschool groups asking “What do you love about homeschooling” and there were all of these amazing answers about truly getting to watch children grow and learn, and getting to spend time with the kids because their childhoods are such a small fraction of their lives.
+I really felt guilty that while I might *say* that kind of stuff, I really don’t *feel* it.